Further information on Nordic Credit Partners's ESG work:

 - The choice of strategy builds on Nordic Credit Partners' values as set forth in the ESG Investment Policy.

-- The ESG Investment policy is owned by the CEO and board, where thus the accountability lies.
+- The ESG Investment policy is owned by the CEO and board, thus the accountability also falls on the named.

 - There are two PMs, out of which one is responisble for the implementation of the policy.

 - During the reporting period an internal and external screening have applied.

 - As stated in the additional information to the investment process below, monitoring of current investments is conducted on a quarterly basis where potential key issues would be reviewed and discussed in the investment committee

 - Screening of holding companies for norms violations as well as particular sectors, done on biannual basis.

 - In the event of sector involvement or business conduct issues, found either pre- or post investment, Nordic Credit Partners would evaluate available information to build an understanding of severeness and thereafter potentially contact the company for their view.
 Depending on understanding of issue, Nordic Credit Partners would choose to either refrain from investment, engage with the company to reach desireable results, or divest.

 Further background to investment due diligence process:

 All potential investments are evaluated in a tailored and thorough due diligence process for typically lasting for 2-4 weeks and including:

 - Business and market review focused on business model, quality of operations, customers, management, ownership, competitive landscape as well as industry and market structure.